-Behavioral or Mental Health Crisis Intervention and Resources
+Emergency Behavioral or Mental Health Crisis Resources in Gallatin Valley:

 When a behavioral health crisis occurs, it’s important to know what steps to take to ensure someone stays safe and gets the needed help.
 Below are questions and tactics to help manage the situation and inform health care or law enforcement officials.